Amr-Emad994/2DTurbFlowSolver/README.md

 2. Versteeg, H.K. & Malalasekera, W., "An Introduction to Computational Fluid Dynamics"

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

-## Future Improvements
-- Implement input file configuration instead of interactive input
-- Add validation cases (e.g., channel flow, backward-facing step)
-- Include visualization scripts
-- Implement parallel computation for faster execution
-- Add additional turbulence models (k-omega, RSM)

 ## Disclaimer
-This code is provided as-is for educational purposes.
-Users are encouraged to validate results and adapt the code to their specific needs.
+**This code is provided as-is for educational purposes.
+Users are encouraged to validate results and adapt the code to their specific needs.**